About thoracic aortic aneurysm

 You’re unlikely to have any symptoms of a thoracic aortic aneurysm unless it bursts open (ruptures) or the aorta lining tears.
 But if it starts to expand and push on surrounding tissue or nerves in your chest, you might get:

 - chest pain, or pain in your neck, back, or the top of your stomach

-- difficulty breathing
+- difficulty breathing or shortness of breath

 - difficulty swallowing

-- A transoesophageal echocardiography test involves passing a small ultrasound sensor into your oesophagus or gullet (the food pipe that goes from your mouth to your stomach).
+- A transoesophageal echocardiography test.
+This involves passing a small ultrasound sensor into your oesophagus or gullet (the pipe that goes from your mouth to your stomach).
 This can also show an image of your heart and thoracic aorta.